 Hanging there on the wall, Dvan said in a ragged voice, "You used to be better at this."
 Sedon turned back.
 "What?"
 It must have been an immense effort; Dvan lifted his head from where it hung down upon his chest, stared blindly through the gloom at Sedon.
-"You thinkI've changed?"
+"You think I've changed?"
 He snorted.
 "I've studied you since you got out of that damn bubble.
-People accepted exile from you once, or Demolition.
+People accepted exile for you once, or Demolition.
 Who would die for you today?
-Nameone person."
-Sedon stood utterly still, poised staring at Dvan.
+Name one person."
+Sedon stood poised, staring at Dvan.
 "I see."
 Dvan's head slumped back onto his chest.